iocafe/iocafe-doc/source/infra/installation_packages/200702-linux-installation-packages.rst

 Hints
 ******
-* If you get "insufficient user privileges" message at device and while trying to update the program over IOCOM, then most likely "setuid bit" in binary file permissions is not set in currently installed binary.
+* If you get "no access rights", "insufficient user privileges", etc. message at device and while trying to update the program over IOCOM, then most likely "setuid bit" in binary file permissions is not set in currently installed binary.
 See "Set owner, groups and permissions" in this paper.

 200702, updated 8.7.2020/pekka